chronosis/uuid-apikey/README.md

  * Generating and using REST API Keys where a UUID is stored in a host DB but the API Key is shown to the user.
  * Generating APIKeys and storing the associated UUIDs for use as software license keys in software distribution.

 ***NOTE***: This package makes use of ES6 and ES7 functionality.
-If you are using a version of node prior to version 8 then you will probably need to use a polyfill (e.g. babel) for compatibility.
+If you are using a version of node prior to version 8 then you will need to use a polyfill (e.g. babel) for compatibility.

 ## Installation
 You can install `uuid-apikey` with NPM.